Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Microsoft

-Microsoft's associate marketing opportunity allows enthusiasts and tech influencers to endorse a wide range of products and services, from software to hardware, earning commissions by sharing and recommending Microsoft's innovative solutions to their audience.
+Microsoft's associate marketing opportunity allows enthusiasts and tech influencers to endorse a wide range of products and services, from software to hardware, earning commissions by sharing and recommending Microsoft's innovative solutions to their audience;

 _Payment Threshold:_ $50,